 The tour is perfect for travellers that want to see all of New Zealand but don’t have time to do our full NZ Ruru one way tour.

-✔️ All Kereru Tour departures between September 2022 and April 2023 are GUARANTEED
+✔️ All Kereru Tour departures up until June 2023 are GUARANTEED

 Book with confidence